SFDR

 From December 30th 2022, FMPs which consider PAIs on sustainability factors will be required to disclose how each of their financial products considers such impacts in their pre-contractual disclosure documents.
 FMPs which do not consider principal adverse impact will be required to explain the reasons for that decision in their pre-contractual disclosure documents, effective from 10 March 2021.

 Product level disclosures must be included in a firm’s relevant pre-contractual disclosures and periodic reports.
 The reporting requirements aim to increase transparency on ESG data and therefore to protect the end investor.
-The presence of the SFDR means that funds cannot simply be described as sustainable investments; firms will have to demonstrate that sustainability and firms will need to explain specifically how they are achieving their ESG goals.
+The presence of the SFDR means that funds cannot simply be described as sustainable investments; firms will have to demonstrate sustainability and firms will need to explain specifically how they are achieving their ESG goals.

 Mandatory Adverse Sustainability Indicators

-The RTS provides a prescribed format or template for the PAI in Annex I, published on 4 February 2021.
+The RTS provides a prescribed format or template for the PAI in Annex I, published on February 4th, 2021.
 It will require FMPs that consider PAI on sustainability factors to provide extensive disclosures on various ESG related matters, including environmental and social indicators.
 In total, 14 key indicators (9 indicators related to the environment, and 5 covering social factors) are considered mandatory for the proper assessment of adverse sustainability impacts across a range of ESG factors.

-In addition to the 14 key indicators set out above, at least one additional environmental indicator and one additional social indicator have to be considered.
 The PAI statement is intended to show investors and prospective investors how investment decisions made by a financial market participant are (or are not) impacting a prescribed set of mandatory sustainability indicators, and several voluntary ones.
 The RTS also contains additional indicators deemed as mandatory for reporting on investments in sovereigns and supranationals, as well as investments in real estate assets.

-Requiring all relevant financial market participants to report against the same indicators and to use a standardised template form will encourage investors to compare asset managers’ approaches to sustainable investment, and support them in making truly informed investment decisions.
+Requiring all relevant financial market participants to report against the same indicators and to use a standardised template form will encourage investors to compare asset managers’ approaches to sustainable investment and support them in making truly informed investment decisions.

 greenomy